Emergency Dentistry Edmonton, AB

 Broken or Lost Filling/Crown

 Fillings and crowns are used to protect damaged teeth, but they can sometimes break or fall out.
 When this happens, the tooth becomes exposed and may feel sensitive or painful.
 If you lose a filling or crown, try to keep the area clean and avoid chewing on that side of your mouth.
-See your dentist as soon as possible to have it repaired or replaced.
+See our dentist as soon as possible so we can repair or replace your filling or crown.

 Abscessed Tooth

 An abscessed tooth is a serious infection that occurs at the root of a tooth or between the gum and tooth.
 It can cause severe pain, swelling, and even a fever.
 If left untreated, the infection can spread to other parts of the body.
-If you suspect an abscess, see a dentist immediately.
-They may need to drain the infection and prescribe antibiotics.
+If you suspect an abscess, see our dentist immediately.
+We can drain the infection and prescribe antibiotics.

 Soft Tissue Injuries

 Injuries to the soft tissues in your mouth, such as your gums, cheeks, or lips, can happen from accidents, falls, or sports.
 These injuries can cause bleeding and pain.
 Rinse your mouth with warm water and apply gentle pressure with a clean cloth to stop the bleeding.
-If the cut is deep or won’t stop bleeding, you may need stitches, so head to your dentist or an emergency room.
+If the cut is deep or won’t stop bleeding, you may need stitches, so head to our dentist.
+We recommend that you visit a hospital emergency room if you have a physical injury that results in excessive beleding.

 Orthodontic Emergencies